Badsworth/pfml_scripts/docs/portal/development.md

 To add other environments (e.g. `staging` or `prod`):

-* Add the variables to a file named after the environment, e.g. `infra/portal/config/prod.js`.
+- Add the variables to a file named after the environment, e.g. `infra/portal/config/prod.js`.
-* Update the environment lists in these docs.
+- Update the environment lists in these docs.

 ## Creating a page

 All files in the `portal/pages/` directory are automatically available as routes based on their name, e.g. `about.js` is routed to `/about`.
 Files named `index.js` are routed to the root of the directory.
 See more at the Next.js docs on [routing](https://nextjs.org/docs/routing/introduction) and [pages](https://nextjs.org/docs/basic-features/pages).

-Each time you add a new page, update the `exportPathMap` in `next.config.js`.
-Without this, static HTML routing will not include the new page.
+1. Each time you add a new page, add a new route to `src/routes.js`.
+2. Add content strings for the page to `src/locales/app/en_US.js`.
+3. Add a test file for the page (and for any new components) to `__tests__`

 ## Custom advanced behavior via `next.config.js`